NC-SARA & State Authorization

-Augusta University (AU) has taken steps to protect its students and operations by participation in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+Augusta University (AU) has taken steps to protect its students and operations by participating in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a national initiative to provide more access to programs and courses while maintaining compliance standards with state regulatory agencies.

 If a complaint cannot be resolved after exhausting Augusta University’s procedure described above, the student may file a complaint with the following agencies: